IRA Charitable Rollover Giving

 This provision will also likely benefit donors whose charitable contributions are reduced by the itemized deduction reduction.(See your financial adviser for your specific circumstance.)

 How do individuals make a qualified charitable distribution?

 Individuals must instruct their IRA trustee to make the contribution directly to an eligible charitable organization.

 To take advantage of the IRA charitable distribution, the distribution must be sent directly from the IRA company to the charity.
 IRS Publication 526 explains that generally, the date of mailing qualifies as the date the gift is made.
-Accordingly, if the IRA company mails the distribution check to the charity by December 31st, it will be counted as an IRA distribution in 2017.
+Accordingly, if the IRA company mails the distribution check to the charity by Dec.
+31 of any given year, it will be counted as an IRA distribution in that same year.